aitgcodes/litesoph-wiki/source/about_LITESOPH.rst

 * Scaling from one to thousands of processors
 * Properties and relativistic effects

-Before installing this engine, see `NWChem <https://nwchemgit.github.io/>`_  and its installation instruction for details.
+Before installing this engine, see `NWChem <https://nwchemgit.github.io/>`_  and its installation instructions for details.